jlug331221/WebCrawlingApplicationTesting/README.md

 **web-crawler-config.yaml** is the configuration file for web-crawler config.
 We can see that this config is application specific.

-*How do we enhance web crawling based technique to adapt multiple web applications?*
+*How do we enhance web crawling based technique to adapt multiple web applications with lower labour-intensive task?*